awslabs/Agent-EvalKit/templates/eval-plan-template.md

 ## 3. Evaluation Metrics

 <!--
-Instruction: If no specific user requirements are provided, use a minimal number of metrics (1-2 metrics) focusing on the most critical aspects of agent performance.
+ACTION REQUIRED: If no specific user requirements are provided, use a minimal number of metrics (1-2 metrics) focusing on the most critical aspects of agent performance.
 -->

 ### [Metric Name 1]